quickton00/flight-data-evaluation-tool/README.md

 pip install pyinstaller

-2. Navigate to the folder where gui.py is located, e.g.:
+2. Navigate to the folder where app.py is located, e.g.:

 cd .\src\flight_data_evaluation_tool\

 3. Build .exe:
-pyinstaller '.\Flight Data Evaluation Tool.spec'
+pyinstaller --clean '.\Flight Data Evaluation Tool.spec'

 Note:
 To better debug the application DON'T use --windowed to get prints in a terminal.